The Ancient Western Classical Arts

 Paintings

-The Romans, in keeping with decorating their building and other spaces, also used paintings.
+In keeping with decorating their building and other spaces, the Romans also used paintings.
 A few of these paintings have survived today.

-Most of the paintings had themes as animals, still life, scenes from everyday life, portraits, and some mythological subject matter.
+Most paintings had themes such as animals, still life, scenes from everyday life, portraits, and some mythological subject matter.

 The Romans also brought to us the Gold Glass technique, which was having a layer of gold leaf with a design between two layers of glass.
 Many of these have survived today and show how talented many of these artists were.